narsimrp416/node-angular-mongo-express/README.md

 ## MEAN DEMO

 Its a Simple and effective online shopping store where you can customize products as per your requirements.
+Its a Simple and effective online shopping store where you can customize products as per your requirements.

 ## TECHNOLOGIES